What’s the fuss about?

 Apart from the threat of forged identities, the digital nature of the transaction comes with another concern, that is the Double Spending Problem, which means that a person might want to transact an entity which he does not own.
 This problem was addressed by a regulatory authority in the traditional systems.

 Blockchain solves these problems without any regulatory authority.
-The public key cryptography ensures the validity of identity of a user.
-Also, the blockchain requires the user to submit the last valid source transaction along with the new transaction, which ensure that the user is spending only what he actually owns.
+The public key cryptography ensures the validity of the identity of a user.
+Also, the blockchain requires the user to submit the last valid source transaction along with the new transaction, which ensures that the user is spending only what he actually owns.

-Resistance of Blockchain to Attacks
+The resistance of Blockchain to Attacks

-One of attacks, that seems plausible, that an attacker might try to change a verified block, either in its blockchain, or before broadcasting a new block to its peers.
+One of the attacks, that seems plausible, that an attacker might try to change a verified block, either in its blockchain or before broadcasting a new block to its peers.
 This is handled by the mathematical computation done during the verification of the block.
-Since the result of the computation of block is appended to the it, the receiver can recompute on it and find out if any alteration is made to the block before transmitting.
+Since the result of the computation of block is appended to it, the receiver can recompute on it and find out if any alteration is made to the block before transmitting.

 Also since each block contains the hash of a previous block, making alterations to any block in a blockchain would lead to changing all the subsequent blocks, and performing all their computations again, making it highly expensive and infeasible.
-To achieve this an attacker will have to more number of nodes and a higher computation power than half of the entire network, which is practically impossible.
+To achieve this an attacker will have to more number of nodes and higher computation power than half of the entire network, which is practically impossible.

-- Decentralized / No Single point of Failure: Since each node has its own copy of blockchain and can independently verify a transaction, there is no single point of failure.
+- Decentralized / No Single point of Failure: Since each node has its own copy of the blockchain and can independently verify a transaction, there is no single point of failure.

 - Saving Time & Cost: Since credibility is achieved by consensus among peer nodes and no regulatory authority is required, we save the time and cost of routing every transaction through a third party

-- Immutability: The mathematical computation and the trace of previous block in any new block, disables the mutability of any record or transaction in the blockchain.
+- Immutability: The mathematical computation and the trace of the previous block in any new block, disables the mutability of any record or transaction in the blockchain.

-- Robustness & Security: The public key cryptography and resistance to attack make it a secure and a robust network
+- Robustness & Security: The public key cryptography and resistance to attack make it a secure and robust network

 The host of features provided by blockchain come with the flexibility of having many other applications.
-Any system which needs to handle transactions and may or may not uses a regulatory authority, and requires high security and immutability can be moved to blockchain.
+Any system which needs to handle transactions and may or may not use a regulatory authority, and requires high security and immutability can be moved to blockchain.

-Infact, apart from transactions, we can have contracts, like a supply contract which can be executed between two peers.
-Let us look at some possible real life applications
+In fact, apart from transactions, we can have contracts, like a supply contract which can be executed between two peers.
+Let us look at some possible real-life applications

 - Maintenance of Land Records/Property Sale: The land records of a city, where immutability of old records is a major concern can be maintained in a blockchain, where the government can provide the genesis blocks containing initial registrations.
-Also a resident will be able to verify his ownership on his own, reducing the burden on government authorities.
+Also, a resident will be able to verify his ownership on his own, reducing the burden on government authorities.

 - Maintaining Health History: Health records of individuals can be maintained in a blockchain, helping them to track their health profile over time.
-This can in turn be used by hospitals and insurance companies.
+This can, in turn, be used by hospitals and insurance companies.

 - Smart Contracts: Contracts, where two parties agree to an actionable on fulfillment of terms by both the parties, can also be implemented using a blockchain.
 Once both parties have given their consent, the transaction will execute the actionable, like transfer of property or release of payment.
 A typical example of this would be a supply contract used for procurement.